oRESANo/CarND-LaneLines-P1/README.md

   `cv2.imwrite()` to output images to file

   `cv2.bitwise_and()` to apply a mask to an image

-  Belows are the images process as an example:

 2. Identify any shortcomings

   The shortcomings are not from first vedio but from challenge vedios, because there are two many shadow and road lane changing in the vedio, which makes the color filter hard to define the real road lane